Is your Site Audit not running properly?

-If you use any plugins to manage your site (Wordpress, for example), you will have to whitelist the bot IP within your plugins as well.
+If you use any plugins (Wordpress, for example) or CDNs (content delivery networks) to manage your site, you will have to whitelist the bot IP within those as well.

 Please note: If you have shared hosting, it is possible that your hosting provider may not allow you to whitelist any bots or edit the Robots.txt file.